theodorCodes/ci-django-shop-ms4/README.md

 ### Permission and Policy

-Now in the Permission tab need to make a few changes.
+Now in the Permission tab we need to make a few changes.

 1. Click on the "**Permission**" tab.